TommLawrence/Weather-App/README.md

 # Weather-App
-A Weather Information App in Java that provides real-time weather updates to users.
+The Weather Information App is a Java application that allows users to fetch and display weather data for a specific location.
+The app integrates with the OpenWeatherMap API to retrieve real-time weather information.
+This README file provided detailed instructions on how to use the app and explained the implementation details.
+Feel free to explore the code and make any modifications or enhancements to suit your needs.
+Happy weather tracking!

 To use the Weather Information App, follow the steps below:

 Clone or download the project from the GitHub repository: Weather Information App.